Factorio-Access/Factorio-Access-Launcher/README.md

 For trains, read precise distance to a nearby train stop for manual alignment: J

 For trains, open the train menu: LEFT BRACKET.
 Navigate with ARROW KEYS.

+## Logistics requests

+Read the logistic requests summary for a player or chest: L

+For the selected item, read the logistic request status: L

+For the selected item, increase minimum request value: SHIFT + L

+For the selected item, decrease minimum request value: CONTROL + L

+For the selected item, increase maximum request value: ALT + SHIFT + L, available for personal requests only

+For the selected item, decrease maximum request value: ALT + CONTROL + L, available for personal requests only

+For personal logistics, pause or unpause all requests: CONTROL + SHIFT + L

+For a logistic storage chest, set or unset the filter to the selected item: SHIFT + L

+For a logistic requester chest, toggle requesting from buffer chests: CONTROL + SHIFT + L

 ## Using the Screen Reader